somedatapacket/docs.humio.com/content/language-syntax/_index.md

 | {{< query >}}400 > statuscode{{< /query >}} | This comparison generates an error.
 You can only perform a comparison between numbers.
 In this example, `statuscode` is not a number, and `400` is the name of an field.|

 {{% notice note %}}
-The left-hand-side of the operator is interpreted an field name.
+The left-hand-side of the operator is interpreted as a field name.
 If you write `200 = statuscode`, Humio tries to find an field named `200` and test if its value is `"statuscode"`.
 {{% /notice %}}